department-of-veterans-affairs/va.gov-team/products/platform/logging/product_outline.md

 - Didn’t like Grafana, so won’t like Loki

 ## Desired Business Outcomes
-- Developers can solve problems in their  ode faster due to logging access sooner
+- Developers can solve problems on their own faster due to logging access sooner
 - Developers will save time due to more straight forward logging
 - Development speed will increase
 - Higher quality code